 Fentanyl has a potency that makes it 100 times more powerful than morphine and 30-50 times more powerful than heroin, according to an alert issued by the DEA following a sharp increase in the number of heroin-related overdoses.
 Sources at DrugAbuse.com state that the potency is closer to 80-500 times more powerful than morphine.

-By combining this extremely strong pain medication with heroin, the cost of the heroin is lowered, but the danger caused by the combined potency of these drugs creates deadly side effects.
+Drug manufacturers combine this extremely strong pain medication with heroin to lower costs.
+However, the combined potency of these drugs creates deadly side effects and is very dangerous.
 The mixture accentuates the effects of both drugs, creating a stronger high and much higher chance of overdose.

 People have mentioned that it can lack the vinegar scent of heroin while other mention the possibility of a bright white, brownish or purplish color to the substance.
-However, those effects can be caused by other additives used to cut heroin, making it very easy to overdose accidentally due to the much stronger effects of the combined substance believing that you have received regular heroin.
+However, other additives used to cut heroin cause those affects.
+Thus, making it very easy to overdose accidentally due to the much stronger effects of the combined substance believing that you have received regular heroin.
 Overall, 63.1% of all drug overdoses involve opioids, accounting for 33,091 deaths in 2015.